Protecting coastal communities from climate-related income loss

 Solution

-To help fishers cope with income losses from bad weather, ORRAA partners, Rare and Willis, have created a weather index that reflects the actual conditions small-scale fishers face at sea.
+To help fishers cope with income losses from bad weather, ORRAA partners, Rare and Willis, in collaboration with the Government of the Philippines, developed a weather index-based parametric insurance product that reflects the actual conditions small-scale fishers face at sea.

 This index combines three key factors – wind speed, wave height, and rainfall – into a single trigger for insurance payouts.
 The advantage of this system is speed, transparency, and lower administrative costs.
-Fishers know exactly when they will be paid, and governments can deliver support efficiently without paperwork or delays.
+Because payouts are based on predefined weather thresholds rather than individual loss assessments, governments can deliver support efficiently without paperwork or delays.

-The insurance is being piloted in the Philippines to protect 14,200 small-scale fishers across five priority coastal areas – Antique, Cebu, Negros Oriental, Occidental Mindoro and Surigao del Norte – with premium funding from the national budget of the Bureau of Fisheries and Aquatic Resources (BFAR).
+The insurance being piloted in the Philippines is protecting 14,200 small-scale fishers across five priority coastal areas, Antique, Cebu, Negros Oriental, Occidental Mindoro and Surigao del Norte, with premium funding from the national budget of the Bureau of Fisheries and Aquatic Resources (BFAR).

 Scalability and Next Steps

 “Bad weather can carry serious financial consequences for fishing households throughout the tropics.
-This parametric insurance coverage is a people-centered solution that reflects the lifestyle and culture of fishers in the region, reduces fishing pressure on marine ecosystems, and builds community resilience to climate change.
-We look forward to working with WTW and other partners to expand this coverage to fishers throughout the Philippines and beyond.” – Kate Schweigart, Rare’s VP of Innovative Finance.
+This parametric insurance coverage is a people-centred solution that reflects the lifestyle and culture of fishers in the region, reduces fishing pressure on marine ecosystems, and builds community resilience to climate change.
+We are excited to build on the lessons from the Philippines work with partners to expand and refine this model in Kenya and other coastal geographies.”